Where to Stay in Bali: 14 Best Areas

 - You’re looking for world-class surfing

-- You plan to stay long-term, or you’re a digital nomad
+- You plan to stay long-term a month or more, or you’re a digital nomad

 - You want to stay in the hippest place in Bali